dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis/http3.md

 [HTTP/3](https://quicwg.org/base-drafts/draft-ietf-quic-http.html) is supported with ASP.NET Core in the following IIS deployment scenarios:

 * In-process
 * [Out-of-Process](xref:host-and-deploy/iis/index#out-of-process-hosting-model).
-In this case IIS will respond to the client using HTTP/3, but the reverse proxy connection to the [Kestrel server](xref:fundamentals/servers/kestrel) uses HTTP/1.1.
+In Out-of-Process, IIS responds to the client using HTTP/3, but the reverse proxy connection to the [Kestrel server](xref:fundamentals/servers/kestrel) uses HTTP/1.1.

 For more information on the in-process and out-of-process hosting models, see <xref:host-and-deploy/aspnet-core-module>.